 In addition to how expensive they are, a Class A motorhome may be overkill in terms of size and a real hassle to drive.
 But you might be too cramped in a 16-foot travel trailer when your kids come and visit.

 Spending time in different rental units will help you to decide between what you need and want in an RV.

 With the popularity of camping in some snowbird destinations, it may be costly and very difficult to find an RV to rent in peak season.

 Another option is renting RVs when you're living at your northern home during off-peak times.
 The first weeks of May and early September are still great times to camp in many up north regions.

-Check out the discount specials on Cruise America or El Monte RV.
-There are also peer-to-peer options such as RVShare and Outdoorsy.
 You'll find numerous rental options, including having the RV delivered to you or to a campsite for you to use.

 Don't make the mistake of thinking you're wasting your money renting when you could put the cash toward buying an RV.